develalfy/simple-blog/README.md

 - Database can be found in the _database_ directory it's name is *backup_blog.sql*

+- I'm using SonarLint and it did not produce any problem for my code except to finish the TODOs.

 - I've put some TODOs just because the lake of time to describe fast how can I finish the task.